syncfusion-content/blazor-docs/blazor/pdfviewer/globalization.md

 The PDF Viewer component allows you to localize the static text on formatting pane, toolbar, dialog and more.
 It can be achieved by setting the `Locale` property and providing the localized text through the `LoadLocaleData()` method.

-Also, this component provides support to render the user interface suitable for users who use **right-to-left (RTL)** languages (Arabic, Hebrew, Azeri, Farsi, Urdu).
+Also, this component provides support to render the user interface suitable for users who use **right-to-left (RTL)** languages (Arabic, Hebrew, Azerbaijani, Persian, Urdu).
 You can specify the control to render in RTL by setting the `EnableRtl` property to true.

 The following code snippet shows how to localize the component for Arabic language by setting the Locale and EnableRtl properties and providing the localized text.